Open-Mobile-Robotics/open-process-library/README.md

 ### Open Process Library

+## Note: This library is currently pre-first release.
+Therefore any objects you use from it are considered non-canonical and will not be supported until the first release.

 Welcome to the **Open Process Library** repository!
 This project aims to provide a comprehensive, vendor-agnostic process automation library designed to facilitate the development of PLC programs for process equipment assembly.
 Whether you are an experienced automation engineer or a newcomer to process control, this library offers the tools and resources you need to streamline your development process and enhance the efficiency of your projects.

 ---